eliemichel/MapsModelsImporter/README.md

  - You can increase your screen resolution.
 Also note that nvidia allows now to increase the rendering resolution of your screen to 4k even with a simple full HD screen.
  - You can also use the rendering size percentage in Google Chrome.
 Most browsers do offer the option to zoom in or out the web pages (typically using Ctrl+Mouse Wheel) to adapt them to your screen resolution.
 By setting the zoom at e.g. 25% in Google Chrome, you increase the level of detail loaded by Google Maps.
+ - Take several captures and merge them together (see next question)

 But while doing so you also increase dramatically the number of block.
 Be aware of the fact that by default the MapsModelsImporter add-on limits to 200 blocks to prevent from freezing for too long.
 You can change this number on import.